Stratford Shoal Lighthouse

 At this time there are no boat cruises out to the lighthouse.
 When any become available, they'll be placed here.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
+Lighthouses and Coastal Attractions of Southern New England: This Book provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
+In the book you'll find a more detailed account of the story mentioned above of the Assistant Keeper Koster who went insane and haunts Middleground Light today.
+Look inside! |

 This image-rich book contains over 50 stories of famous shipwrecks and rescues around New England lighthouses, and also tales of hauntings that occurred.
+You'll find more details and imagery on the story of Assistant Keeper Julius Koster at Middleground Light. |

 You'll find this book and others I've written from the publisher Schiffer Books, or in many fine bookstores like Barnes and Noble.